 The understandable need to let your brain wake up slowly is one of the reasons that breakfast cereals have been doing so well.
 Get out the pack, pour some in a bowl, add milk.
 Done.
 The problem with Kellogg’s and Co is though that they are made from highly processed grains and most of the time are also packed with added sugars.
 All they do is send your blood sugar sky-high and dump you shortly after.
 In short, not a good start to the day.

 A healthy breakfast includes protein, fibre and healthy fat that gives you energy and makes you feel full.
-If you have shop-bought muffins, cereal bars or toast with margerine, you’re actually better off having no breakfast at all.
+If you’re following a Keto diet, you might even prefer to keep to a butter coffee.
+But if you opt for shop-bought muffins, cereal bars or toast with margerine, you’re actually better off having no breakfast at all.

 If I do not have my peanut butter granola in the cupboard, which is a delicious mix of cinnamon spiced nuts and seeds which I’ll have with plain yoghurt and fruit, my mornings normally start with eggs.
 A couple of years ago, I’d still have classed them as a weekend treat.
 But I can honestly say that these days I need about 1 1/2 brain cells to whip up a pan full of scrambled eggs.
 I’ll have them with one or more of the following: avocado, cheese, spinach, asparagus, salmon, ham, bacon, herbs, tomato.
 If you have 2 or more brain cells available – this would be roughly 10am onwards – try my Vietnamese scrambled eggs!
 Alternatively, have any leftovers from last night’s dinner.